I hear you, friends. It’s hard to get bread these days. Flour and yeast, too.

 Set aside a minute and make this bread, friends!

 Before you begin mixing, preheat the oven to 350F and then grease or lightly spray a 9×5-inch loaf pan.
 It’s important to have the pan ready to go so that the batter can be poured, and the bread baked, immediately (the batter will bubble as soon as it is mixed; you want to preserve those air bubbles!)

-Step 1: Whisk the chickpea flour, baking powder, and (optional) salt in a large bowl; slowly pour in the beer (so that it does not foam up too much).
+Step 1: Whisk the chickpea flour, baking soda, and (optional) salt in a large bowl; slowly pour in the beer (so that it does not foam up too much).
 Gently stir or whisk the batter until just combined.
 Be careful not to overmix as it will break up the air bubbles.

 Step 2: Scrape the bread into the prepared pan.
 That was easy!

 Cool the bread in the pan on a cooling rack, for 15 minutes, before removing from the pan.
 Cool it on a cooling rack until completley cooled.